Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

 \subsection{The Friction Pressure from the Kadanoff-Baym Equation}

-To get the friction pressure in background field QFT Eq.\eqref{fricGn} from Eq.\eqref{MBE}, one can follow the step in the section.\ref{sec:BtoF}.
-Firstly, we need to multiply the $k_z$ and integrate the equation by $\int dz\int d^3\veck/(2\pi)^3$.
+To obtain the friction pressure in background field QFT Eq.\eqref{fricGn} from Eq.\eqref{MBE}, one can follow the steps in Section \ref{sec:BtoF}.
+Firstc, we need to multiply the $k_z$ and integrate the equation by $\int dz\int d^3\veck/(2\pi)^3$.
 This step would lead the RHS of the equation to become the friction pressure in the Eq.\eqref{eq:fricKB}.
 Then using Approximation-3, which reduces the coordinate dependence of the distribution function $f_a(k,z)\rightarrow f_a(k)$ and also using the classical approximation $1+f\approx 1$

 where $|A|^2$ is given by

 Notice the overall factor $2$ comes from the friction pressure which is brought by the term $\Delta p_z\leftrightarrow-\Delta p_z$.
 The friction pressure from Eq.(\ref{FKBEC}) has the same form as the friction pressure Eq.\eqref{spliting} and Eq.(\ref{fricGn}), which is from the BQFT method.
 The amplitude in the BQFT method is given by Eq.(\ref{amplitude}) and in the WKB approximations, we have